Category Archives: Carolyn Jones

 These are fascinating tidbits to note for any Hitchcock fan.

-Impressive to me is Doris Day’s performance, which is her greatest.
-Known for the lightweight, romantic comedy, and fluff roles, she turns in a wonderfully emotional and dramatic role and is quite effective in her own right.
+Doris Day’s performance, which is her most fabulous, impressed me.
+Known for lightweight romantic comedy and fluff roles, she turns into a wonderfully emotional and dramatic character and is quite effective in her own right.

 The six-minute climactic final sequence, set at a musical concert at the Royal Albert Hall, is among the best in film history and uses no dialogue.
-This technique is jaw-dropping as one realizes just how much transpires within the six minutes, solely on physical activity and facial expressions alone- the entire plot of the film reaches a searing crescendo- quite literally.
+This technique is jaw-dropping, as one realizes how much transpires within the six minutes, solely based on physical activity and facial expressions.
+The entire plot of the film reaches a searing crescendo—quite literally.

 Day is strong in this sequence.

-James Stewart, in his fourth turn in a Hitchcock film, is charismatic playing the everyman tangled in a web of deceit and espionage.
-He takes charge, but is identifying to the audience- he can be your friend or neighbor and we trust his character- he is a successful doctor.
+In his fourth turn in a Hitchcock film, James Stewart is charismatic, playing the everyman tangled in a web of deceit and espionage.
+He takes charge but identifies with the audience- he can be your friend or neighbor, and we trust his character- he is a successful doctor.

-The Man Who Knew Too Much (1956) is exciting, suspenseful, interesting, and fun- just what a Hitchcock film should be.
+The Man Who Knew Too Much (1956) is exciting, suspenseful, engaging, and fun- just what a Hitchcock film should be.

 Oscar Nominations: 1 win-Best Song-” Que Sera, Sera (Whatever Will Be, Will Be)” (won)